ideag/content-cards/readme.txt

 == Installation ==

 * Go to your admin area and select Plugins -> Add new from the menu.
-* Search for "OpenGraph oEmbed".
+* Search for "Content Cards".
 * Click install.
 * Click activate.